bsorrentino/bsorrentino/_posts/2021-07-15-SwiftUI-Use-Native-Search-Bar-Widget-for-iOS-tvOS.md

     parent.navigationItem.searchController = searchController
 }
   ```
-3. Create an `UIViewControllerRepresentable` named `SearchBar` that create  a`SearchBarViewController` instance and hold a `@Binding` string variable named `text` that will be used to handle the search text update events
+3. Create an `UIViewControllerRepresentable` named `SearchBar` that create  a`SearchBarViewController` instance and hold a `@Binding` string variable named `text` that will be used to handle the search text update events:

  ```swift
  struct SearchBar: UIViewControllerRepresentable {